-- Once you have decided on what the tasting option will be, each team member just needs to have the same objects in front of them at the same time.
-It can be made more interesting if a team member decides upon the items for the team and removes any descriptive packaging beforehand.
+- Once you have decided on what the tasting option will be, each member just needs to have the same objects in front of them at the same time.
+It can be made more interesting if each member decides upon the items for the team and removes any descriptive packaging beforehand.

-- On tasting day, your team login into their virtual tasting area, where the host will lead the tasting and share fun facts about each item.
+- On tasting day, each member will login into their virtual tasting area, where the host will lead the tasting and share fun facts about each item.

 The event is fun and educational for the team, allowing them to experience something different with other team members.

-N.B It is important to make sure the team do not have any allergies before selection the products.
+N.B It is important to be aware of any allergies before selecting the products.

 CAN YOU HEAR ME NOW?